Success & Failure Choices

 Staying on the path of working with others and satisfying others

-or returning to a path of working with others & satisfying others
+or returning to a path of working with others and satisfying others

 after mistakenly leaving it